-You’ve just spent time searching for and hiring the perfect new employee – now it’s time to welcome them!
+You just spent so much time searching for new employees and working through the hiring process, but now what?
+Now it’s time to welcome them!

-Remembering to give new employees a warm welcome is a great way to introduce new hires to your company culture and fellow staff members.
-From upper management down, everyone directly involved with a new employee can be part of your welcoming strategy.
+Remembering to give new employees a warm welcome is a great way to introduce new hires to your company culture as well as get them acquainted and comfortable with their new coworkers.
+Everyone from upper management down can be involved in your welcome strategy.
+A good welcome sets the precedent for good work.

-Here are 10 sure-fire ways to greet new staff!
+So, here are 10 effective ways to greet a new employee to your team!

-This is a great way to make a new employee feel part of the team.
-It can include facts about the new employee and basic details about when they are to begin work.
 There are few things more awkward than showing up on your first day of work to blank stares and confusion.
-A warm welcome email or message lets the rest of your staff know what to expect and makes sure their new colleague doesn’t take them by surprise.
+A warm welcome message allows the rest of the staff to be ready and make sure their new colleague doesn’t take them by surprise.

-3. Have A Clear First Day Work Plan
+3. Have a Clear Work Plan for Their First Day

 4. Prepare Their Space

-Clear their workspace and set it up with fresh tools.
-The first few days or weeks of work are also an interview for you.
-Your new employee is assessing to see if this is a good fit for them, their lifestyle and career path.
-You want to tell new employees that they are “here to stay”.
-One of the easiest ways to show that you take them and their new position seriously is to prepare a designated work space just for them!
+Before your new employee starts, make sure their workspace is clear and set up with fresh tools.
+The first few days or weeks of work are also an assessment of you, too.
+Your new employee is trying to see if this job is a good fit for them, their lifestyle, and their career path.

-Who doesn’t like free stuff?
-Create an immediate affinity for the company brand and new job with a welcome kit.
-These don’t have to be elaborate or expensive.
-Simple marketing materials like t-shirts, notebooks or other items with the company logo can be included.
-Including a gift card to the nearby coffee shop or restaurant that the staff frequent is also a great idea.
+These welcome kits don’t have to be elaborate or expensive.
+Simple marketing materials like t-shirts, notebooks, or other items with the company logo can be included-they also help to build company pride in the employee.
+Including a gift card to a nearby coffee shop or restaurant that the rest of your staff frequent is also a great idea.

-If there are materials pertinent to the job itself like a company laptop or phone, this is also a good time to make them available.
+If there are materials pertaining to the job itself, like a company laptop or phone, this is also a great time to make them available.

-Training is not just about employees learning how to do their job, it is an opportunity for you to set expectations and introduce them to the company culture.
-Use training to introduce new employees to quirky office rituals, interesting facts and group dynamics.
+Training is not only about employees learning how to do their job, it’s also an opportunity for you to set expectations and introduce them to the company culture.
+Use training to introduce your new employees to quirky office rituals, interesting facts, and group dynamics.

 On their first day, a new employee will be looking for cues from others about how to behave and what is appropriate.
-If you have a fun and holistic approach to training, it will help your new employee come out of their shell much sooner.
+If you have a fun and holistic approach to training, it will help them come out of their shell much sooner.

-Make sure that your new staff members aren’t afraid to ask questions or give feedback.
+Make sure that your new employees aren’t afraid to ask questions or give feedback just because they’re new.
 Though feedback should always be welcome, it is especially important on an employee’s first day.

-There’s going to be a dozen tedious tasks and questions in the first days and weeks of hiring a new employee, so be patient and understanding.
+There are going to be a dozen tedious tasks and questions in the employee’s first days and weeks of the job, so be patient and understanding.
 What might seem obvious to you may not be so obvious to someone new to your company.

 New employees also come with a fresh perspective and vantage point that you don’t have, so be open to what they have to say.

-10. Take Them To Lunch With The Team Or Department
+10. Take Them to Lunch With Their Team

-A team or company lunch is a great way to introduce new employees to the rest of the staff in an environment that is casual and will make for less intimidating introductions.
+A team or company lunch is a great way to introduce a new employee to the rest of the staff in an environment that is casual and will make for less intimidating introductions.

-We often forget what it’s like to be the new person in the room.
-It’s important to immerse new staff in your company culture as soon as possible in order to set a strong tone for their first days of work and instil them with confidence.
+It’s easy to forget what it’s like to be the new person in the room.
+It’s important to immerse new staff in your company culture as soon as possible in order to set a strong tone for their first days of work and instill them with confidence.

 Providing a welcoming environment for new hires will encourage swift integration and make sure that new employees know that they are supported on their journey to becoming a seasoned member of the staff!

-If you have questions or would like more information, I’d be happy to help.
-Please send us an email, and my team will get in touch with you!
+If you have questions or would like more information, we’d be happy to help.
+Please send us an email, and someone from the team will get in touch with you!